All-China Women's Federation: Grass root versus upper levels of the ACWF

 The All-China Women's Federation is run from the national level with the provincial, municipal, county, district and village levels below it.
 However it is considered a nominal hierarchical structure because the Party controls each level over and above the jurisdiction of the ACWF.
 Instead of direct control, the higher levels provide guidance, ideas, and trainings to the levels below it.
 Some members have complained that women trained by the party are promoted more rapidly than women trained by the ACWF.
 Due to this perceived promotion rate, the grass roots members are incentivized to follow the demands of the party instead of the demands of the ACWF.
 Other members of the ACWF believe that the grassroots structure is successfully in touch with the women they are working for since they are on the front lines of the movement, and see little problem with the disconnect between the upper levels of the party and grassroots levels.

 Relationship with the women's movement

 One of the problems that the All-China Women's Federation has identified is that women in China do not understand the federation's contributions or significance in the women's movement.
 The members of the ACWF identified two potential sources for the lack of understanding.
 The first is that the ACWF has many roles and branch organizations which may be obscuring the contribution it is making.
 The second is that it has lacked consistency in how it has represented women, especially during its early years.
 Another problem facing the ACWF is its relationship with the international women's movement.

+March 8th Red Banner awards

+The March 8th Red Banner Bearer (三八红旗手), March 8th Red Banner Pacesetter (三八红旗手标兵), and March 8th Red Banner Collective (三八红旗集体) awards are honors given by the All-China Women's Federation on March 8, International Women's Day, to recognize outstanding women in China.
+The red banner bearer and red banner pacesetter awards are given to individuals, with the pacesetter award being more selective and prestigious, while the collective award is given to groups.
+The awards are given on both the national and the provincial level.

+These awards began to be awarded in 1960, stopped for a period, and resumed in 1979.
+Initially, the awards were motivated by the goal of expanding the workforce to include more women.

+The 1960 awards were hosted by the All-China Women's Federation together with China National Radio and eight other organizations.
+In 1960, they were awarded based on political criteria and based on contributions to industry and technology.